RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

 | Service Level | ✅ External API.
 Restrictions apply.
 Only backward compatible changes may happen within the major version.                |

 ### AssignmentAttemptRequest Usage
-`operational/assignment/attempt` follows the request/response/state pattern.
-When a `request` is made to the request topic, a `response` will be available at the response topic once Ruter has finished processing.
+Follows the request/response/state pattern.
+When a `request` is made to the request topic, a `response` will be available at the [response topic](../response/assignment-attempt-response.md) once Ruter has finished processing.
-In addition, if the `request` results in a change of `state`, the state topic will be updated to reflect the current state as seen by Ruter.
+In addition, if the `request` results in a change of `state`, the [status topic](../../status/assignment-status.md) will be updated to reflect the current state as seen by Ruter.

 An `AssignmentAttemptRequest` can be made for: